 Instructions

-- Preheat oven to 350°F and place pie crust into a 9-inch tart pan and remove crust overhang.
+- Preheat oven to 350°F and place pie crust into a 9-inch tart pan.
+Press into bottom and sides of the pan and remove crust overhang.
 Place crust in fridge to chill while you prepare the filling.1 pie crust

 - In a bowl, whisk together corn syrup, brown sugar, egg, butter, vanilla, salt, and rum (if using).
 Whisk until smooth.4 tablespoon unsalted butter, ½ cup light corn syrup, ½ cup light brown sugar, 2 large eggs, 2 teaspoon pure vanilla extract, 2 tablespoon dark rum, ¼ teaspoon salt